Skip to content Skip to sidebar Skip to footer

 Most hot spots heal in 7 to 14 days with proper veterinary care.
 Bigger or more severe sores may take longer, especially if the dog keeps licking at the wound.

 I’ve seen some dogs bounce back in less than a week when owners stick to treatment plans.
 With Rumi, her collar hot spot took about 10 days to heal.
 She wasn’t thrilled about wearing the cone, but keeping it on made all the difference.
-Without it, she would have set herself back and stretched the recovery much longer.
+Without it, she would have set herself back and prolonged the recovery.

 How To Prevent Hot Spots on Dogs (Proactive Care)